THE KIDNEY BEANZ TRUST

 Children with life-threatening kidney disease often experience great difficulty in living normal lives due to the tremendous impact that their illness has on them and their families.
 The Kidney Beanz Trust was established to provide comprehensive support services to these children and their families.

 In March 2015, the Kidney Beanz Trust opened it’s second support structure at the Charlotte Maxeke Academic Hospital in Gauteng, something we have dreamed about since starting the Trust over 8 years ago.
-We have moved in slowly by providing transport costs to those in need, employing two nursing staff and a social worker.
-An interior design firm has also come on board and has started decorating Unit 296, starting with the consultation rooms, waiting rooms and dialysis centre.
+We have moved in slowly by providing transport costs to those in need, employing one nurse and a social worker.

 The Trust recognises the strain that severe kidney disease has on families and provides both psychological support and financial advice.
 The Trust also provides the children and their families with the skills needed to cope with the heavy demands of chronic dialysis & general preparation for transplantation and post transplantation information is also provided.